Gameplay from Chernobyl Terrorist Attack, where the player aims a machine gun at enemies in a dusty area near Chernobyl.

 1Play cautiously at first

-Even though Chernobyl Terrorist Attack looks like pure run-and-gun, you’ll be punished if you rush straight into open areas.
-Use corners, doorways, and distance to your advantage.
+Even though Chernobyl Terrorist Attack looks like pure run-and-gun, you’ll be punished if you rush straight into åbne områder (open areas).
+Use corners, doors, and distance to your advantage.

 2Swap weapons instead of wasting rounds

-Ammo can feel plentiful in some sections and scarce in others.
-Save the heavier weapons for well-positioned enemies, and use the simpler guns up close.
+Ammunition can feel plentiful in some sections and scarce in others.
+Save the heavier weapons for well-positioned enemies, and use simpler guns up close.

 Retro FPS